19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Alchemy/Alchemy.md

 You can only brew potions using [Spells](../../Spellcasting/Spells.md) that you have [Memorized](../../Spellcasting/Spell%20Memorization.md).

-See [Potion Rules](Potion%20Rules.md) for full details.
+See [Potion Rules](Potion%20Rules.md) for how these items can be used once made.

-## Brewing Procedure
+## True Brewing Procedure

-True brewing creates True with no expiration date.
+True brewing creates potions with no expiration date.
 It requires:

 1. Your [Favored Ability](../../../Player%20Characters/Backgrounds/Favored%20Ability.md) to be your [Spellcasting Ability](../../Spellcasting/Spellcasting%20Disciplines/Spellcasting%20Ability.md) *and* it's score is at least 7.
 	1. *Or* your [Spellcasting Ability](../../Spellcasting/Spellcasting%20Disciplines/Spellcasting%20Ability.md) is at least 10.